 Demographic data from a variety of sources indicate that today's immigrants are acquiring English more rapidly than ever before.
-In the 1890 census, for example, the proportion of non-English speakers (3.6% of U.S. residents) was nearly three times as large as in 2000 (1.3%).32 The data also show that it's languages other than English that are threatened in the United States today.
-Without the replenishing effects of immigration, most would soon die out.33
+In the 1890 census, for example, the proportion of non-English speakers (3.6% of U.S. residents) was nearly three times as large as in 2000 (1.3%).
+The disparity was much wider in states such as New Mexico (65.1% vs. 1.6%), Arizona (28.2% vs. 2.3%), North Dakota (11.8% vs. 0.05%), Wisconsin (11.4% vs. 0.3%), and Minnesota(10.6% vs. 0.4%).
+The data also show that it's languages other than English that are threatened in the United States today.
+Without the replenishing effects of immigration, most would soon die out.

 The latter phenomenon, known as language shift, was prominent during the middle of the 20th century.
-Owing to strict immigration quotas between 1924 and 1965, the foreign-born population of the United States declined from 14.7% in 1910 to 4.8% in 1970.34 As the number of non-English-speaking newcomers plummeted, second- and third-generation immigrants stopped speaking their ancestral languages.
+Owing to strict immigration quotas between 1924 and 1965, the foreignborn population of the United States declined from 14.7% in 1910 to 4.7% in 1970.
+As the number of non-English-speaking newcomers plummeted, second- and third-generation immigrants stopped speaking their ancestral languages.
 It's no wonder that this was the least diverse period, linguistically speaking, in American history.

 Now that the proportion of foreign-born Americans has rebounded to its historic norm - 11.1% in 2000 - so has the use of non-English languages in American communities.
 To many people who came of age before the 1980s, today's level of bilingualism seems "abnormal."
-In fact, the atypical period was the mid-1900s.35
+In fact, the atypical period was the mid-1900s.
+36